Ghaath (2000 film)

-Ghaath is a 2000 Indian Hindi-language crime drama film directed by Akashdeep and produced by Kumar Mohan.
+Ghaath is a 2000 Indian Hindi-language crime drama film directed by Akashdeep Sabir and produced by Kumar Mohan.
 The film stars Manoj Bajpayee, Tabu and Om Puri in pivotal roles and Raveena Tandon in a special appearance.

 Plot

 Krishna Patil aspires to become a police officer and impresses Ajay Pandey of the Police Academy.
-However, a local gangster Romesh Bhagwat Dada alias Maamu does not want him to pass the Academy and has him disqualified.
-Enraged by this Patil drinks heavily and is arrested after a scuffle with Ishwar Mohanlal Ghodbole, a corrupt cop for whom "police" is an acronym for Power, Order Liar, Incompetent, Corrupt and Encounter.
-It is only when Patil's father bribes him does Ghodbole release him.
-Patil becomes disillusioned of the system in general.
-One day he meets Kavita Chaudhary who recently lost her father and shares Patil's view of the system.
-They begin a relationship.
+However, a local gangster, Romesh Bhagwat Dogra, alias Maamu, does not want him to pass the academy and has him disqualified.
+Enraged by this, Patil drinks heavily and is arrested after a scuffle with Ishwar Mohanlal Godbole, a corrupt cop for whom "police" is an acronym for Power, Order, Liar, Income, Corrupt and Encounter.
+It is only when Patil's father bribes him does Godbole release him.
+Patil becomes disillusioned with the system in general.
+One day he meets Kavita Chaudhary, a young, beautiful, intelligent and successful lawyer who had recently lost her father and shares Patil's view of the system.
+Patil and Kavita enter into a relationship.

+Godbole arrests Patil and tortures him in police lockup.
+Godbole is about to encounter Patil but Kavita saves him using her wit.
+Kavita brings a badly injured Patil to her home that night and helps him heal his wounds.
+Patil makes love to Kavita and impregnates her.

 Patil's sister Mansi marries Divakar.
 Soon after their marriage, the couple dies when their building collapses.
-The building was constructed by Maamu, who has the Municipal Officer Khairnar killed after he refuses to hush up the inquiry.
-Patil learns of this and together with Chaudhary and his friends battle the gangster.
+The building was constructed by Maamu, who had Municipal Officer Khairnar killed after he refused to hush up the inquiry.
+Patil learns of this and, together with Kavita and his friends, battles the gangster.
+In the end Patil dies fighting the goons while pregnant Kavita goes ahead and decides to give birth his child.